 The MENA Scholarship Program Launches for Jordanians, Palestinians and Saudi Arabians

 The MENA Scholarship Program, now in its sixth year, has just recently launched the program’s application website available to Jordanian, Palestinian and Saudi Arabian university students studying in their respective countries.
-In addition to the Middle Eastern nationalities, the MENA Scholarship Program, a partnership between The Coca-Cola Company and the U.S. Department of State, will also see Algerian, Egyptian, Moroccan and Tunisian students participating in the 2017 edition of the program.
+In addition to the Middle Eastern nationalities, the MENA Scholarship Program, a partnership between The

 The budding entrepreneurs will enjoy an intensive accelerated curriculum with faculty members at the prestigious Kelley School of Business at Indiana University, one of the top-ranked business programs in the U.S., before participating in a business plan competition to demonstrate the skills learned throughout the program.
 In 2016, a team comprising of Jordanians was awarded the top award in the business plan competition for an idea focused on creating more work spaces for Jordanian students.